-Is it the case that we too love and heal those afflicted and orphaned by their culture?
-Do we, instead, sometimes align ourselves with the elites of a culture and promote their harmful practices which result in people being afflicted and orphaned?
-Doing so is a description of Religious Imperialism and it can happen in our own land or in other lands.
-Matteo Ricci, whose life is celebrated this week (May 11, 1610), set out for a distant land but was it to share Jesus’ Way?
+Is Christ proclaimed in our present day and how?
+Is it to people in this land and in other lands who are poor, made so by their culture?
+Do we, instead, sometimes align ourselves with the elites of a culture who make people poor?
+Doing so is a description of Religious Imperialism.
+The life of Matteo Ricci is celebrated this week (1552-1610).
+He set out to proclaim Christ to another land, China.
 Ricci was an Italian Jesuit who, feeling called as a missionary to China, learned its language and many customs, but of the Chinese nobility.
 He believed it was only by converting the elite of the culture that any progress for Christianity could be made.
-It resulted in him being neither afflicted nor orphaned but knowing comfort and prestige while living a life of honor among elite Chinese nobility.
-He promoted similarities between Confucianism and Christ that were rejected by institutional Christianity, made official in the 1704 decree Cum Deus Optimus.
-In it, the Vatican condemned idolatry such as Confucianism and forbid making ritual sacrifices to China’s ancestral hero.
-But institutional Christianity, via its elite priestly class, had already made an idol of Jesus, worshiping him rather than following his Way, and perverting the Mass as a sacrifice of Jesus rather than as the meal he shared.
-Can we ask if Ricci or the Vatican “proclaimed the Christ” to people?
-Did either love and heal the afflicted or the orphaned?
-Religious Imperialism, which includes institutional christianity, is still operative, for example, in the U.S. A current practitioner is Cardinal Timothy Dolan of New York who also knows the worship of comfort and prestige while he sacrifices Jesus daily in the Mass.
-That is because Dolan, as a priest, is of an elite class and aligns himself with other elites of the U.S. Empire who also worship comfort and likewise sacrifice people daily.
+It resulted in him being neither afflicted nor orphaned and certainly not poor.
+He knew comfort and prestige while living a life of honor among elite Chinese nobility.
+Ricci promoted similarities between Confucianism and Christ.
+His efforts were rejected by institutional Christianity officially in the 1704 decree Cum Deus Optimus.
+In it, the Vatican condemned the practice of idolatry such as Confucianism and forbid making ritual sacrifices to China’s ancestral hero.
+But institutional Christianity, via its own elite priestly class, already practiced the idolatry of Jesus making ritual sacrifices to him as an ancestral hero.
+The priestly class had long ago perverted Jesus, who was not a priest, and the meal he shared with poor people around a table of communion, making it instead into the sacrifice of Jesus on an altar.
+There is evidence Ricci and the Vatican were each an example of Religious Imperialism.
+Perhaps, here and there, they noticed and provided charity to the poor, afflicted, orphaned, but mostly they attended to the elites.
+In the U.S. a man currently giving evidence of Religious Imperialism is Cardinal Timothy Dolan of New York.
+He too knows comfort and prestige while he sacrifices Jesus daily in the Mass.
+As a priest Dolan is a member of an elite class and and aligns himself with other elites of the U.S. Empire.
+The Imperial elites also worship comfort and likewise sacrifice people daily.
 The people are sacrificed to the elite’s for-plunder sickness system preventing health care, supplies, and funds.
-As the people are afflicted and orphaned, Dolan is “in admiration of the president’s leadership” – the elitist president who is willing to sacrifice them, “The people are warriors… will some people be affected badly?
+People are being made “poor,” they are “afflicted,” and “orphaned,” but Dolan proclaims he is “in admiration of the president’s leadership.”
+It is an elitist president willing to sacrifice people to the coronavirus, “The people are warriors… will some people be affected badly?
 Yes.”
 “They’ll be more death.”
-The Trump Dolan alliance is no surprise; secular rulers who promote worship of elites and sacrifice of the people are promoted by a religious ruler who promotes worship of elites and sacrifice of the people.
-Who among us are loving and healing the afflicted and those left orphaned?
+The Trump-Dolan alliance of Religious Imperialism is no surprise.
+Secular rulers who promote worship of elites and sacrifice of the people are promoted by a religious ruler who also promotes worship of elites and sacrifice of the people.

-The question can be asked and affirmed among peacemakers at 5 Breads and 2 Fish, THE ROW-LA/The Street Church, Central City Community Church, Open Door Skid Row Ministry, and Christian Community Health.
-Community members do not live as peers to the elite ruling class.
+Proclaiming Christ are the disciples at 5 Breads and 2 Fish, THE ROW-LA/The Street Church, Central City Community Church, Open Door Skid Row Ministry, and Christian Community Health.
+Community members do not live as the elite ruling class.
 Instead, like Jesus, they are the people, people who witness love and healing to those who are afflicted and left orphaned, “I will not leave you orphans; I will come to you… and I will love you.”

-Prayer: Spirit, help us be loving and healing when we and others are afflicted with elitism and illness.
+Prayer: Spirit, help us be loving and healing when we and others are afflicted with the illness of elitism.

 Question: Who are the people to whom I bring love and healing?